ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 recognize the key but cannot act on the value provided.

-A suffix tag may also indicate that it is *critical*: The recipient is advised that it MUST not act on the Internet Extended Date/Time Format (IXDTF) string unless it can process the suffix tag as specified.
+A suffix tag may also indicate that it is *critical*: The recipient is advised that it MUST NOT act on the Internet Extended Date/Time Format (IXDTF) string unless it can process the suffix tag as specified.
 A critical suffix tag is indicated by following its opening bracket with an exclamation mark (see `critical-flag` in {{abnf}}).